Meliodas27/2MoonTesting/README.md

 # 2MoonTesting
 This repository contains Login automation testing for website  [2Moon - Capital](https://staging.backtester.2moon.trade/)

+**NOTES:**

-**NOTE:** Currently supports chromedriver, edgeDriver, geckodriver and safaridriver.
+-Currently supports chromedriver, edgeDriver, geckodriver and safaridriver

+-By default Chrome is setted as a browser, if you want to change it please modify LoginTest.cs between 20-23 line

 ## Pre-requisites